Overview

 Range: 0.1 - 2.0 (seconds)

 Enable ambient wait sound - When enabled, the system plays a background ambient sound while the caller waits for the AI agent to respond.
-When disabled, ignore the rest of the settings.
+When disabled, ignore the related settings.

 Ambient Sound - Select the background sounds that will play during wait periods